jswymer/mydoctest/articles/finance-how-specify-posting-periods.md

 The dates that you define here apply to the company and to all users.

 **Note** If you want to define different posting periods for different users, you can set them up for each user in the **User Setup** page.
-If you enter dates in the **User Setup** page, the dates entered in the **General Ledger Setup** page window will not apply to these users.
+If you enter dates in the **User Setup** page, the dates entered in the **General Ledger Setup** window will not apply to these users.

 ## See Also